offensive-security/nethunter-devices/README.md

 This repository contains all the precompiled kernels, kernel modules, and installation scripts necessary for building an installer tailored for a supported device.

-It should be used as a git submodule for the main Kali NetHunter repository.
+It should be cloned by ./bootstrap.sh in the nethunter-installer directory of the main Kali NetHunter repository.
-You can find that here: https://github.com/offensive-security/kali-nethunter
+You can find that here: https://github.com/offensive-security/kali-nethunter/tree/master/nethunter-installer

 ## How to add a new/unsupported device